cu-mkp/research-teaching-companion/README.md

 In other words, only the "Resources" page currently matches that description.
 A developer may change this rule in the file `themes/rtc/layouts/_default/list.html`.

+## Publishing

+Every time changes are pushed to the `main` branch, a GitHub action will execute and publish content to the `gh-pages` branch.
+Make sure not to modify or remove this branch.

 ## Development

 ### Requirements